kriogenia/empathy-academy-search-path-module/doc/Week2.md

 # 04/03/2021

-Starting the day I'll completely focus on finishing the tests.
+Starting the day I completely focused on finishing the tests.
-This way I'll complete the week assignment and focus on improvements.
+This way I finished the week assignment and focused on code improvements.

+Our owner gave us an extra task as we all almost finished, expanding on the fields to search.
+I decided to give it a take with the ES multi match search and built a new query URL for it.
+Thanks to my architecture it was really easy to implement.